How to Create QR Codes for URLs, Wi-Fi, and Contact Cards

 What can I put in a QR code?

-URLs, plain text, Wi-Fi credentials, contact cards (vCard), email addresses, and phone numbers.
-The QR code simply encodes the text — the scanning device decides what to do with it.
+URLs, plain text, Wi-Fi credentials, contact cards (vCard), email addresses, phone numbers, geographic coordinates, calendar events.
+The QR code simply encodes a text payload, the scanning device decides what to do with it based on the prefix (https for a URL, WIFI for a Wi-Fi join, MATMSG for an email, etc.).

 Use PNG for digital screens (websites, social media, presentations).
-Use SVG for print materials (business cards, posters, flyers) since SVG scales to any size without losing sharpness.
+Use SVG for print materials (business cards, posters, flyers) because SVG scales to any size without losing sharpness.
+PDF is a third option for layouts that already use it.

 How small can a QR code be printed?

-The minimum practical size is about 2 cm (0.8 inches) square for simple URLs.
+The minimum practical size is about 2 cm (0.8 inches) square for short URLs.
 Codes with more data or higher error correction need to be larger because they contain more modules (the small squares).
+The rule of thumb is that each module should be at least 0.4 mm at the scanning distance.
 Always test by scanning before printing a large batch.

 Do QR codes expire?

 Static QR codes (like the ones generated by this tool) never expire.
 They encode the data directly, so they work as long as the destination exists.
-A QR code pointing to a URL will work forever — but if the website goes down, the link will not work.
+A QR code pointing to a URL will work forever, but if the website goes down, the link will not.
+Dynamic QR codes (offered by some paid services) point to a redirector you control, which lets you change the destination later at the cost of depending on that vendor staying alive.